 |This button will pop up a dialog where you can configure settings specific to the display mode selected in the list.|

 On the right side is a paragraph or two describing the display mode.
-Below that is a Documentation button that will display the display mode's manual page, if it has one, in a new window (since each of the display modes is actually a separate program, they each have their own manual.)
+Below that is a Documentation button that will display the display mode's manual page in a new window.

 The Advanced button reconfigures the dialog box so that you can edit the display mode's command line directly, instead of using the graphical controls.